robatronPrime/Software-Engineering-Course-Work/README.md

 Building API, RESTful if possible

-Button - opaque or sth else ot indicate that they are pressed --> Rob
+Button - opaque or sth else ot indicate that they are pressed --> Rob COMPLETE

-Building the javaScript objects which will contain the data from the Database and from which we will build the charts.
-(Rob has some javaScript build already, try to synchronise with him if the need arises) --> Tony
+wbt - research required to do this.
+I think we should use WebGL a web graphis library. [#####Here is a link.](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API)
+I suggest we all read thought the tutorials.
+Get a funtional wbt graph working. --> Rob and Joe

+gantt - Creation of a funtioning gantt chart. --> Tony

+pert - Design and implementation, with WebGL, sketch and wireframe. --> Will

+help doc - Creating a word document about the site, how it functions and how users opperate it.
+Later implament into the site. --> Petros

 Save button feature which will upload the changed to the database
 ____________________________________________________________________________________________